xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[08/2024] I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
+The workshop will be held in Glasgow, UK, on 27th November 2024.
+More details can be found on our [workshop website](https://difa2024.github.io/).

 [08/2024] Invited by the Outstanding Young Scholars Society UK to give a talk about facilty position and fellowship application.